JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 # With Cristi #

+* Strange Brigade (Like indiana jones or uncharted but co op and with a narrator)
+* Vermintide 2
+* A way out (Unique cinematic co op omly puzzle solving experience with connect 4)
+* Darksiders Genesis (well written)
+* Battleblock Theater (Pugman would love this)
+* Sniper Elite 4
+* Killing Floor
+* Risk of Rain 2
 * Biped (two player puzzle game where you have to work together)
 * Temtem
 * Portal 2